microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## What does success look like for Challenge-04?

 + Develop a basic understanding of how to perform FHIR search operations in FHIR service.
-+ Perform several FHIR search queries using paired/multiple parameters for Common and Composite Search.
++ Perform several queries using paired/multiple parameters for Common and Composite Search.
 + Complete at least one Chained and one Reverse Chained FHIR search query.
 + Complete at least one Include and one Reverse Include FHIR search query.
 + Perform at least one query using a custom search parameter.